YGGverse/Pulsar/README.md

 ## Server

-Launch as many servers as wanted by arguments
+Launch as many servers as wanted, for different protocols and configurations (provided as the arguments)

 * `php src/server.php protocol=nex config=name.json` - launch `nex` protocol server with `name.json` config
   * `config` - relative (to `config` folder) or absolute path to configuration file